fabric8io/Next/Evaluation.md

     Is it configurable?
 We might need to send logs to a Gluster PV and other insights to PostgreSQL for example.

+11. How extensible is the project?

+    If we have changes that we cannot get upstream, will it be possible to extend the service with plugins?

-11. The usual engineering sanity bits.
+12. The usual engineering sanity bits.

     1. What sort of APIs does the tool expose?
     2. Are there enough tests?